rhgrant10/advent-of-code/2017/03/README.md

 ### Final Step

-Finally, the Manhattan distance is simple the sum of these two axis movements.
+Finally, the Manhattan distance is simply the sum of these two axis movements.

+<b id="f1">1</b> Technically it's linear in relation to the number of bits in the input number.[↩](#a1)

+## Part 2

+Ideally we would only need to track two rings: the current one being filled in and the one just inside it.
+However, the approach here is more naive.

+Store values by their coordinates, and as we move a "cursor" around in a square spiral we simple sum up all neighbors and fill in the current square.

+This is done in linear time.